Mahmudur Rahman

 Mahmudur Rahman (মাহমুদুর রহমান; born 6 July 1953) is the owner and editor of the Bengali daily Amar Desh in Bangladesh also an author, engineer and businessman.
 A strong critic of the Awami League government since 2008, he has faced over 50 defamation and sedition charges.
 He is the only person sentenced for contempt by the Supreme Court of Bangladesh, with human rights groups labeling the government's actions against him as judicial harassment.

 Early life

-Rahman was born in Comilla, East Bengal, his mother is Mahmuda Begum.
-His mother died at 87 on July 6, 2025.
+Rahman was born in Comilla, East Bengal, Pakistan.
+His mother, Mahmuda Begum, passed away at the age of 87 on July 6, 2025.

 Education

 He received his Bachelor of Chemical Engineering in 1977 from Bangladesh University of Engineering and Technology.
 After working in engineering in Japan, he returned to earn a graduate diploma in ceramic engineering.
 He also earned an M.B.A. from the Institute of Business Administration, Dhaka University.

 Career

 Mahmudur Rahman, a former operational engineer, founded Artisan Ceramics Limited in 1999.
 He chaired Bangladesh's National Investment Board, boosting foreign investment significantly.
 As Energy Adviser, he faced protests over fuel price hikes and environmental issues.
 Later, he acquired Amar Desh newspaper, transforming it into a leading opposition voice.